 (h) Recording.
 Each party consents to the recording, at any time and from time to time, by the other party of any and all telephone communications between officers or employees of the parties in connection with this Agreement or any Transaction hereunder, and waives any further notice of such recording.

 Each party agrees to notify its officers and employees of such recording and to obtain any necessary consent of such officers and employees.
 Promptly upon the request by a party, the other party will provide a copy of such recording to the party making the request.
+Nothing herein shall require a Party to retain any such recordings beyond the time period which such party generally retains such recordings in the normal course of its business.
 Each party agrees (i) to secure such recordings from improper access, (ii) not to distribute or make public any recording without the prior written consent of the other party, subject to applicable law and (iii) that such recordings may be submitted in evidence in any proceeding or action relating to this Agreement.

 (i) Setoff. (i) Setoff.
-(A) Upon the designation or deemed designation of an Early Termination Date, the Non-defaulting Party or the non-Affected Party (in either case, "X") may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, "Y") in Dollars or any other currency by X or any Affiliate of X under this Agreement or otherwise, any amounts owed in Dollars or any other currency by Y to X or any Affiliate of X (irrespective of place of payment or booking office of the obligation) under this Agreement or otherwise.
-The obligations of Y to and X under this Agreement (and the obligations of Y to any such Affiliate of X) in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
+(A) Upon the designation or deemed designation of an Early Termination Date, the Non-defaulting Party or the non-Affected Party (in either case, "X") may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, "Y") in Dollars or any other currency by X or any Affiliate of X under this Agreement,[pending further review] any amounts owed in Dollars or any other currency by Y to X or any Affiliate of X (irrespective of place of payment or booking office of the obligation) under this Agreement or otherwise.
+The obligations of Y to X under this Agreement (and the obligations of Y to any such Affiliate of X) in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 To the extent that any such setoff is comprised of an amount owed by Y to X’s Affiliate, X shall hold Y harmless from any claim by X’s Affiliate that Y has failed to pay such amount.
 X will give Y notice of any setoff effected under this section as soon as practicable after the setoff is effected, provided that failure to give such notice shall not affect the validity of the setoff.

 For this purpose, the amounts subject to the setoff to the extent necessary may be converted by X into the Termination Currency at the rate of exchange at which X, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.